 Bruce Mallory will give the Personal Offering, a personal expression of the meaning of the day, and Musaf will be led by Scott Lipman along with Rabbi Penzner.

 Families with Young Children Service - preschool-2nd grade

 Stretch your body and soul in yoga with certified yoga instructor Laurie Rotman.
 No experience necessary.
 Bring/wear comfortable clothing for yoga.

 2:45 - 3:40pm, Discussion with the Tikkun Olam committee, Chapel

 Join is in a guided meditation experience with Christer Larsson for deepened reflection, rejuvenated inspiration, and creative stimulation.

 Yizkor and Mincha: Memorial Prayer and afternoon service

-Yizkor with Cynthia Berkowitz (5:00 - 5:20pm) is the quiet, intimate gathering with others who have suffered losses, either recently or long ago.
-Mincha includes the Torah reading from Leviticus 19 (The Holiness Code) and features the reading of the powerful Book of Jonah, with commentary by a member of the congregation.
+4:30pm - Yizkor with Shelley Stevens is the quiet, intimate gathering with others who have suffered losses, either recently or long ago.
+Mincha includes the Torah reading from Leviticus 19 (The Holiness Code) and features the reading of the powerful Book of Jonah,introduced by David Brenner.